aframevr/aframe-school/content.md

 [Open CodePen](http://codepen.io/mozvr/pen/QpOXNM)  <!-- .element: class="example-btn" -->

 1. Register an event listener on the box to listen to the `foo` event.
-In the handler function, change the box's color.
+In the handler function, change the box's color
-2. Emit the `foo` event with [`Entity.emit()`](https://aframe.io/docs/0.5.0/core/entity.html#emit-name-detail-bubbles) and see the box change its color.
+2. Emit the `foo` event with [`Entity.emit()`](https://aframe.io/docs/0.5.0/core/entity.html#emit-name-detail-bubbles) and see the box change its color

 ------